mmmuscus/Shadow-Functions-Engine/README.md

 Sleep(sleepTime);
 ```
 The first thing it does is to wait for the set amount of time before doing anything.
-Next it deals with incoming input.
-Setting back all the bools to false that store the input from the 5 different keys, then getting the button information from the keyboard for each and acting accordingly.
-The escape key is set up to be the one that exits out of the game, so if its pressed the gameloop terminates.
-If however the escape key is not pressed, we cancel out any input that would be contradictody, such as moving right and left at the same time.
 ```cpp
 isWPressed = false;
 isAPressed = false;